giordano/Htop.jl/README.md

 add https://github.com/giordano/Htop.jl
 ```

-`Htop.jl` is available for Julia v1.6 and following releases.
+`Htop.jl` is available for Julia v1.6 and following releases, only on Unix systems.

 ## Usage